Cook Island Trust: A Guide to Offshore Asset Protection

 Furthermore, the Cook Islands have a high burden of proof requirement for fraudulent transfer claims, necessitating proof “beyond a reasonable doubt” rather than the typical civil standard of “preponderance of evidence.”
 This provides additional protection for assets held in the trust.

-In summary, a Cook Islands trust can offer robust asset protection and unique legal safeguards, making it a worthwhile consideration for those seeking to protect their wealth.
+In summary, a Cook Island trust can offer robust asset protection and unique legal safeguards, making it a worthwhile consideration for those seeking to protect their wealth.

-In order to set up a Cook Islands trust, you need to follow these steps:
+In order to set up a Cook Island trust, you need to follow these steps:

 Setting up a Cook Islands trust requires the completion of the following documents: